rahulshankariyer/PortolioProject/README.md

 ### 5. Analysis

-1. I used SQL Server Management Studio to extract the Tests Per Case, Testing % Covid Case % & Death % which denote:
+1. Using SQL Server Management Studio, the following were extracted:

     (i) Tests Per Case - Average Number of Tests Conducted to Detect a Positive Covid Case (ii) Testing % - Percentage of the Population to be Tested for Covid